uwescience/incubator/index.md

 <img src="demo.jpg" style="width:300px; height:auto; float:right; margin-left:15px">

 Increasingly, science is a data-driven endeavor.
-Scientists have access to phenomenal amounts of data, but they often lack the requisite skills to make sense of data at scale.
-Data scientists understand the \"lay of the land\" of big data analytics, including techniques for querying, visualizing, storing, sharing, and data mining.
-However, data scientists lack insight into scientific problem domains.

 The goal of the Data Science Incubator is to bring together data scientists with domain scientists to advance the state of the art in science.
-We leverage state of the art tools like [Hadoop](http://hadoop.apache.org), [GraphLab](http://graphlab.org), and [Myria](http://myria-web.appspot.com) to help researchers make sense of data at scale.
-Because science is a collaborative process, we place an emphasis on making all of our work available on the web.
+We leverage state of the art tools like [Hadoop](http://hadoop.apache.org), [GraphLab](http://graphlab.org), and [Myria](http://myria-web.appspot.com) to help researchers make sense of scientific data.

 The Data Science Incubator works on the principle of direct collaboration.
 During the lifetime of the project, researchers will directly engage with our